 RVing Rocks on Facebook is a group that is dedicated to rock painting, join it if you want to see the artsy rocks RVers have left and found during their trips.

 If you happen to come across lakes, another free activity to do with kids is to spend some time fishing.
 You might even catch something to grill later!

 14. Visit Natural Hot Springs

 Antoher great expereince is to find Idaho hot springs near Boise and take your family to soak in a few.
-Or better yet, let the kids do some 'rock scrambling' while you enjoy the amazing feel of the hot springs out in nature.
+Or better yet, let the kids do some ‘rock scrambling’ while you enjoy the amazing feel of the natural hot springs.